epogrebnyak/notes-pandoc/README.md

   - incentives, quality and gaps in science
   - dissemination and open access
   - bibliography and citations
+  - peer review

 **1.3.
 Reproducible research**

-  - was clear and accountable research always a goal?
+  - was clear and accountable research always a stated and actual goal?
   - can this goal be fulfilled now?

 ## 2. Approaches